Kansas Geological Survey, Public Information Circular (PIC) 18

-Aquifers are underground deposits containing permeable rock or sediments (silts, sands, and gravels) from which water can be pumped in usable quantities.
+Aquifers are underground deposits of permeable rock or sediments (sands and gravels) from which water can be pumped in usable quantities.
 The High Plains aquifer is a regional aquifer system composed of several smaller units that are geologically similar and hydrologically connected--that is, water can move from one aquifer to the other.
-The High Plains aquifer system lies beneath parts of eight states in the Great Plains, including about 30,500 square miles of western and central Kansas (fig. 1).
+The High Plains aquifer lies beneath parts of eight states in the Great Plains, including about 30,800 square miles of western and central Kansas (fig. 1).

 Aquifer characteristics are determined in large part by geology.
 The High Plains aquifer is composed mainly of silt, sand, gravel, and clay--rock debris that washed off the face of the Rocky Mountains and other more local sources over the past several million years.
 The aquifer varies greatly from place to place: thick in some places, thin in others; permeable (able to transmit water easily) in some places, less so in others.
 Where the deposits are thick and permeable, water is easily removed and the aquifer can support large volumes of pumping for long periods.
 In most areas, this water is of good quality.

 The most important component of the High Plains aquifer is the Ogallala aquifer, generally the western half of the High Plains aquifer in Kansas.
-In some locations (such as Lake Scott State Park in Scott County), the Ogallala Formation crops out at the surface, forming a naturally cemented rock layer called mortarbeds.
-In the subsurface, the Ogallala largely consists of silt and clay beds that are interlayered with sand and gravel that is mostly unconsolidated, or not naturally cemented together.
+In some locations (such as Lake Scott State Park in Scott County), the Ogallala Formation, for which the aquifer is named, crops out at the surface, forming a naturally cemented rock layer called mortarbeds.
+In the subsurface, the Ogallala largely consists of sands and gravel that are interlayered with silt and clay beds that are mostly unconsolidated, or not naturally cemented together.